everything2/everything2/docs/API.md

 * **for_id** - More precise and preferred version of for_id.
 Is ignored if this and **for** are sent at the same time.
 * **message** - The message text to send

+## Message Ignores

+Current version: *1 (beta)*

+Sets message blocking preferences.
+If you block a user, you won't see messages from that user.
+If you block a usergroup, you won't see messages sent to that usergroup (that presumably you are a member of).
+Has no other practical effect in blocking non user or usergroup nodes from messaging you.

+All methods return 401 Unauthorized for Guest

+### /api/messageignores

+Lists all of the nodes you are ignoring messages from in an array of nodes in standard node reference JSON format.

+### /api/messageignores/create

+Accepts a post with one of two parameters
+* **ignore_id** - The node_id to ignore messages from
+* **ignore** - The node to ignore messages from.
+Tries a usergroup first, then a user.
+If neither are found returns 400 Bad Request

+### /api/messageignores/:id

+Retrives a node format if you are blocking messages from that node, 404 NOT FOUND otherwise

+### /api/messageignores/:id/delete

+Stops ignoring a particular node at :id

 ## Chats

 ## Bookmarks